puppetlabs/puppet-docs/source/puppet/5.3/config_file_autosign.markdown

 Domain name globs do not function as normal globs: an asterisk can only represent one or more subdomains at the front of a certname that resembles a fully qualified domain name (FQDN).
 If your certnames don't look like FQDNs, the `autosign.conf` whitelist might not be effective.

 > **Note:** The `autosign.conf` file can safely be an empty file or not-existent, even if the `autosign` setting is enabled.
-An empty or non-existent `autosign.conf` file simply does nothing.
+An empty or non-existent `autosign.conf` file is an empty whitelist, meaning that Puppet does not autosign any requests.
+If you create `autosign.conf` as a non-executable file and add certnames to it, Puppet then automatically uses the file to whitelist incoming requests without needing to modify `puppet.conf`.
+>
+> To _explicitly_ disable autosigning, set `autosign = false` in the `[master]` section of `puppet.conf`.